Battle of Fort Erie (1866)

-During the 1866 Fenian raids into the Province of Canada, the Battle of Fort Erie was a surrounding and forcing of the Fenian invaders' surrender following a skirmish near Fort Erie and the farther-away Battle of Ridgeway on June 2.
+During the 1866 Fenian raids into the Province of Canada, the Battle of Fort Erie was a surrounding and forcing of the Fenian invaders' surrender following a skirmish near Fort Erie and the further-away Battle of Ridgeway on June 2.
 The Fenian force, withdrawing from Ridgeway, met a small force of Canadian militia at Fort Erie, then known as the village of Waterloo.

 Battle

 In response to the Fenian occupation of the township of Fort Erie, Canada West, on the night of June 1, 1866, militia units throughout the Niagara Peninsula had been mobilized or put on alert.
 At Port Colborne, a detachment of 51 gunners and NCOs, British Royal Artillery Bombardier Sergeant James McCracken and three officers (Captain Richard S. King, Lieutenants A.K.
 Schofield and Charles Nimmo [Nemmo]) taken under command by Lieutenant-Colonel John Dennis, boarded a tugboat, the W.T.
-Robb, carrying the Dunnville Naval Brigade, consisting of 19 men and 3 officers (Captain Lachlan McCallum, Lieutenant Walter T. Robb, Second Lieutenant Angus Macdonald) (a total of 71 men and 8 officers) and steamed east to the Niagara River, then scouted downriver as far as Black Creek.
-The Welland Field Battery did not have its four Armstrong guns with it, and only half were armed with Enfield muzzle-loading rifles, with the other half armed with obsolete smooth-bore "Victoria" carbines that had a limited range of approximately 300 yards at best.
+Robb, carrying the Dunnville Naval Brigade, consisting of 19 men and three officers (Captain Lachlan McCallum, Lieutenant Walter T. Robb, Second Lieutenant Angus Macdonald) (a total of 71 men and eight officers) and steamed east to the Niagara River, then scouted downriver as far as Black Creek.
+The Welland Field Battery did not have its four Armstrong guns, and only half were armed with Enfield muzzle-loading rifles.
+The other half was armed with obsolete smooth-bore "Victoria" carbines that had a limited range of approximately 300 yards at best.

 Thinking the Fenians were gone, Canadian volunteers turned back upriver to secure the village of Fort Erie and deny them an escape route.
 A company of the Welland Field Battery landed without difficulty, capturing around 59 of the Fenian soldiers.
-But when John O'Neill returned with most of his large army from the nearby Battle of Ridgeway, the small number of Canadian volunteers that were sent to capture a small numbers of Fenian soldiers were not prepared.
+However, when John O'Neill returned with most of his large army from the nearby Battle of Ridgeway, the small number of Canadian volunteers that were sent to capture the Fenian soldiers were not prepared.
 A firefight followed, in which the militia and sailors were outnumbered by Fenian soldiers causing most of the Canadian volunteers to surrender.

-The remaining Canadian volunteers on the gunboat went back to Port Colborne to inform of the situation while O'Neill the Fenian soldiers stayed in Fort Erie.
-Later, an estimated 5,000 Canadian militia reinforcements informed of the situation came and surrounded the Fenian movement’s army in Fort Erie.
-Causing O'Neill to retreat back to New York State.
+The remaining Canadian volunteers on the gunboat went back to Port Colborne to inform of the situation while O'Neill and the Fenian soldiers stayed in Fort Erie.
+Later, around 5,000 Canadian militia reinforcements informed of the situation came and surrounded the Fenian movement’s army in Fort Erie, causing O'Neill to retreat back to New York State.
 Some Fenians chose to desert, crossing the river on a variety of stolen or improvised craft.
 The remainder, 850 in number, crossed in a body and surrendered to a US naval party from near Buffalo, putting an end to Fenian incursions along the Niagara Peninsula.